balancer/docs/docs/reference/contracts/rate-providers.md

 There are several scenarios in which no yield fees are paid during a pools join or exit operation.
 Below are a couple of examples:

 - `rateProduct' remain unchanged: If multiple joins or exits occur without any factors contributing to a `newATHRateProduct`, no yield fees are minted.
-- Rate fluctuations of different tokens: In some cases, the rate of one token may increase while the rate of another token decreases.
+- Insignificant `rateProduct` fluctuations between tokens: In some cases, the rate of one token may increase while the rate of another token decreases.
 If, on a normalized basis, the rate increase of Token A is less than the rate decrease of Token B, the calculated `rateProduct` would not reach the ceiling of `ATHRateProduct`.
-As a result, no yield fees would be paid during the pool join or exit, as the rateProduct did not increase sufficiently.
+As a result, no yield fees would be paid during the pools join or exit.

 As part of this [transaction](https://dashboard.tenderly.co/mkflow/project/tx/mainnet/0x9e1d45013f4b65f444bb9b2ef823c0d4fd0a53e2b2bad85ba85a8e26c0bed45d?trace=0.2.7.3.7.1.2.2) yield fees are minted.
 This can be seen by the positive return values of the `_getYieldProtocolFeesPoolPercentage` function